 The 2016 amendments to the Banking Act

-On 4 March 2016, a bill to amend, among others, the Banking Act in response to advances in information technology was submitted to the 190th Session of the Diet.
-A brief summary of the bill, which has not yet been passed (as of March 2016) is set forth below.
+On April 1, 2017, the amendments of the Banking Act in response to advances in information technology went into effect.
+A brief summary of the amendments is set forth below.

-Management of bank group
+Management of a bank group